-Vancouver’s New West Farmers Market is a medium-sized market in New Westminster‘s Uptown district in winter and Tipperary Park in spring, summer and fall.
+Vancouver’s New West Farmers Market is a great market in New Westminster‘s Tipperary Park in spring, summer and fall.
+It runs from April to November.

 The Farmers Market in New Westminster